 Like many lawyers, you started your career at a law firm.
 What brought you in-house?

 It’s quite cliche, but spending time at a good law firm is an important foundation to your career.
 At a law firm, I learned how to gather information, write persuasively, and provide detail-oriented research that was precisely accurate.
 What I did not learn until years later was how to take all of those data points, synthesize them, and be comfortable making a decision.
 I left the law firm in part to seek out the growth that would come with making hard decisions.

 I was also looking for the opportunity to be part of a smart team of non-lawyers.
 I do love working with excellent lawyers (and thankfully get the opportunity to do so with outside counsel), but I also enjoy thinking through problems with people who have very different skillsets and experiences.
 At Thumbtack, I work with a lot of incredibly smart people who have backgrounds very different than my own, and I am forced to think in new and different ways about the advice I’m giving.

 I imagine it hasn’t all been smooth sailing during your time as GC.
-What lessons have you learned during your time as a General Counsel that you would share with someone who is starting out in your position?
+What lessons have you learned during your time as a GC that you would share with someone who is starting out in your position?